giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v9.0.2.md

 date: '2020-05-04T12:00:00+00:00'
 description: Release notes for KVM workload cluster release v9.0.2, published on 04 May 2020, 12:00
-title: workload cluster release v9.0.2 for KVM
+title: Workload cluster release v9.0.2 for KVM
 ---

 **Note** If you are upgrading from 8.4.0 or 9.0.0: